GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/override/index.md

 **Don't rely on the page having the keyboard focus.**<br/>The address bar always gets the focus first when the user creates a new tab.

-**Don't try to emulate the default New Tab page.**

-The APIs necessary to create a slightly modified version of the default New Tab page—with top pages, recently closed pages, tips, a theme background image, and so on—don't exist.
+**Don't try to emulate the default New Tab page.**<br/>The APIs necessary to create a slightly modified version of the default New Tab page—with top pages, recently closed pages, tips, a theme background image, and so on—don't exist.

 ## Examples {: #examples }